 When they leave, that knowledge goes with them.
-This is the quiet crisis unfolding across manufacturing, and most organizations are underprepared for it.
+This is the quiet crisis unfolding across manufacturing, and most organizations are underprepared for it, not because they don't know it's coming, but because the urgency hasn't translated into action at the speed the problem requires.

 The numbers are significant